s1eepyghost/Sudoku-Solver/README.md

 ```

 ## Contributing

+This project was made in part with Kenny Yip Coding on YouTube (https://www.youtube.com/watch?v=S4uRtTb8U-U)

 If you'd like to contribute to the development of this Sudoku Solver, please follow the guidelines in the `CONTRIBUTING.md` file.